firamadhan/firamadhan.github.io/_pages/cv.md

 ======
 * Digital Talent Scholarship 2022 by KOMINFO Republic of Indonesia for UI/UX Design Mastery Bootcamp
 * SBM ITB Scholarship 2018: Merit-based tuition fee scholarship
-* In charge of managing 4 research grants' operational and administration (2019-2020)